andjmorrison/primo-alma-id-extract/README.md

 **Known Bugs**

 * [ ] Clicking inside each result still navigates to each title card.
-Will fix in new version.
 Click and drag to select MMSID.
+* [ ] RegEx matching on ID no. is being performed on integers only.
+For some eResources with alphanumeric IDs, this will place alpha-characters in SYSTEM div.
+Further testing needed.